The sprinkler heads can stop working because they can be covered by grass or dirt. It can also be due to a bad valve.

 Scan areas where it’s more likely to find what you are looking for.

-After finding them, you mark the sprinkler heads with flags with any color you choose.
+After finding the sprinkler heads, mark them with flags with any color you choose.

 Other ways to find them

-The malfunctioning sprinklers are locating in brown dry spots of your lawn.
+- The malfunctioning sprinklers are located in brown dry spots of your lawn.
 So focus on these areas.

 - Use valves and wires locators.
 They look similar to metal detectors and they work in a slightly different way.
 They are more expensive.
 So weigh your options, which one is better: buy this device or hire a professional to do it for you.

 - Use a chatterbox.
 It will cause the valves to start buzzing.
 The tone will be audible from a couple of feet.